appear-sh/introspector-js/README.md

   /**
    * Environment where the report is sent from
    * it can be any string that identifies environment data are reported from.
-   * Often used as "production" or "staging", however if you're using some form of ephemeral farm feel free to use it's identifier
+   * Often used as "production" or "staging", however if you're using some form of ephemeral environment feel free to use its identifier
    */
   environment: string